izzuddinafif/MATLAB-GA-PSO/README.md

 ## Usage

 For information on how to use this script, see the [User Guide](docs/user_guide.md).
-For an example of how to use the Hybrid-GA-PSO-MATLAB code, please see the [Example Usage](docs/example_usage.md) file.
+For an example of how to use the MATLAB code, please see the [Example Usage](docs/example_usage.md) file.

 ## Development